 It being spring, birds are inclined to lay eggs, chickens included.
 This created the problem of what to do with all the eggs laid during that time.
 Part of the solution was to kill off and eat up a number of your chickens before Lent began, to reduce the problem.
 And then, what eggs were laid during that time were preserved in various ways.

-During Lent, marrying was also forbidden, the church organs weren't played, the church altar ornaments were covered, and some churches hung a curtain hiding the entire altar area.
-Purple cloth was used for curtains, covering and priest's vestments, as purple is the colour of mourning in the Church.
-Though oddly enough, they never asked you to abstain from the pleasure of attending church.
+During Lent, marrying was also forbidden, the church organs weren’t played, the church altar ornaments were covered, and some churches hung a curtain hiding the entire altar area.
+Purple cloth was used for curtains, covering and priest’s vestments, as purple is the colour of mourning in the Church.

 Lent fasting began in England sometime during the reign of Earconberht, the king of Kent (640 to 664.)
 During the Middle Ages, until William III, fasting in England was required both by Church law and the law of the land.